Print Friendly

 Introduction

-In this lesson, we will start learning verbs, in particular intransitive verbs.
-By the end of this lesson you will be able to say what you do, for example, eat, sleep, or travel.
+In this lesson, we will study intransitive verbs.
+By the end of this lesson, you will be able to say what you do, for example, eat, sleep, and travel.

 TZIJONIKText

-This text was written by a beginner K’iche’ student when asked to describe his daily routine.
+This following text was written by a beginner K’iche’ student when asked to describe his daily routine.

 Mauricio le nub’i.
 Kimpe pa le tinamit Austin, pa le amaq’ Estados Unidos.
 In tijoxel pa le nimatijob’al. Ronojel q’ij kimb’e pa le nimatijob’al. Aretaq kinwa’lijik kinwa’ik.
 K’a te k’u ri’, kimb’e pa le nimatijob’al. Kinb’inik.
 Utz kinwil le nutinamit.
 Aretaq kinopan pa le nimatijob’al, k’o le nutijonik rech k’iche’.
 Tat Wel ub’i’ le wajtij.
 Pa le tijonik, kojch’aw ruk’ le qajtij pa k’iche’ ch’ab’al. Sib’alaj utz kinwil le nutijonik rech K’iche’!